bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 - At 20% HP remaining, Tiamat's defense will increase as shown by Larsa's attacks doing about 60-75% less damage.
 Be on your toes for the remainder of the battle.
 Of course, Balance will still do the full amount of damage, as long as Reflect is off of Tiamat.
 - Achievement will unlock on the final hit.
 That was definitely a test of endurance...
 Now there's only one of these **Beast My Guest** challenges remaining...

-### A Pleasant Lie That ➡️ To Wield Power Against Power
+### A Pleasant Lie That ➡️ Differences Between Our Lands Fades

 ***Level Cap Reminder***: The cap of level 30 still stands with one more boss fight rapidly approaching.